andyld97/Home/README.md

 (2) For ``Home.Service.Linux`` some additional tools are required to successfully gather all information and there may be some additional steps required to make screenshots working on Ubuntu > 21.04 (due to Wayland securitiy restrictions).

 (3) For `Wake On LAN` your device must support this feature and must be configured properply.
 In the wiki there is a description/tutorial how you can setup WOL for your device!

+(4) To ensure that automatic client updates for `Linux` works correctly you need to setup the service as described in the wiki for `Home.Service.Linux`.
+If an update is executes the application exists and the service has set a restart timer of `10 seconds`, so without the service the application would not start again!

 ### Additonal Features
 - Access hardware info (cpu, ram, graphics, performance)